Raigyo/slim-proto/README.md

 ## This prototype covers

-* Use of Slim Framework (routing / CRUD, MVC...)
+* Use of Slim Framework (routing / CRUD, MVC, PSR7 request objects, Forms...)
-* Use of Composer / vendors / namespaces
+* Use of Composer, vendors, namespaces
-* PSR7 request objects
 * Use of Twig and container dependencies injection (DI))
+* PHP Data Objects (PDO) connecting to PostgreSQL

 ### Architecture